 Some absences are unavoidable, usually due to illness, bereavement or difficult family circumstances.
 These absences should be supported by medical evidence where possible or an explanation from the parent/carer.
 The decision to authorise an absence lies with the Headteacher.
-Notes are made in a duplicate book and electronically on Integris should a parent/carer phone to say a child is going to be absent from school.
+Notes electronically on Integris should a parent/carer phone to say a child is going to be absent from school.
 Written explanations are copied to Integris.